hellobloom/share-kit/README.md

 | fgColor   | The foreground color of the QR code.             | `string`  | `#6067f1`  |
 | logoImage | The `<img />` src to displayed over the QR code. | `string`  | Bloom logo |
 | hideLogo  | Whether the `logoImage` should be rendered.      | `boolean` | `false`    |

+#### Button Callback URL

+_NOTE:_ This is only used with the rendered button and not the QR code.

+The `buttonCallbackUrl` parameter will be used to send the user back to your app after they share their data.

 ## Response